Ljubica Marić: Legacy

 In 2009, the Permanent Delegation of the Republic of Serbia to UNESCO requested that UNESCO should be associated with the 100th anniversary of the birth of Ljubica Marić.

-“Ljubica Marić has used en entire arsenal of contemporary music in order to achieve a high goal.
-She speaks from the depth of her soul with clear and impressive language…” – this is how Dmitry Shostakovich has characterized Ljubica Marić's music.
-Her music and the originality of her expression were praised by numerous other great artists of 20th century, such as Bartok, Lutoslawski, Haba, Nicolas Slonimsky, Hermann Schrechen and Marius Flothuis.
-All of them have considered that Ljubica Marić's compositions are among the greatest music creations of 20th century.
+Dmitry Shostakovich has characterized her works saying, “Ljubica Marić has used an entire arsenal of contemporary music in order to achieve a high goal.
+She speaks from the depth of her soul with clear and impressive language…” Her musical expression was praised by numerous other great artists of 20th century, such as Bartok, Lutoslawski, Haba, Nicolas Slonimsky, Hermann Scherchen and Marius Flothuis, considering Ljubica Marić's compositions among the greatest music creations of 20th century.